-Eligible academic institutions working in the areas of pharmacokinetics, in vitro-in vivo extrapolation (absorption, distribution, metabolism, elimination, and transporters), pediatric pharmacology, PK/PD modeling, and pharmacogenetics are invited to submit research proposals.
-A maximum of £30,000 per annum is available for PhD scholarships up to three years in duration or £50,000 per annum for postdoctoral research up to two years in duration.
+Eligible academic institutions working in the areas of pharmacokinetics, in vitro-in vivo extrapolation (absorption, distribution, metabolism, elimination and transporters), paediatric pharmacology, PK/PD modeling and pharmacogenetics are invited to submit research proposals.
+A maximum of £30,000 per annum is available for Ph.D. scholarships up to three years in duration or £50,000 per annum for postdoctoral research up to two years in duration.

 Eligible institutions must hold a valid Simcyp Software Academic License* at the time the applications are reviewed.
-Additionally, either the Principal Investigator or Research Scientist(s) named on the preliminary Grant and Partnership Scheme (GPS) application form must have attended a full 5-day Simcyp Workshop or three Focused Workshops within the previous three years.
-Existing Simcyp users who have previously met the workshop attendance may attend two Focused Workshops to update their knowledge and refresh their workshop attendance requirement.
+Additionally, either the Principal Investigator or Research Scientist(s) named on the preliminary Grant and Partnership Scheme (GPS) application form must have attended a full 5-day Simcyp Workshop or 3 Focused Workshops within the previous 3 years.
+Existing Simcyp users who have previously met the workshop attendance may attend 2 Focused Workshops to update their knowledge and refresh their workshop attendance requirement.

-- Institutions wishing to apply must have a successful track record in the area of proposed research
+- Institutions wishing to apply must have a successful track record in the area of the proposed research.

-- The Principal Investigator or Research Scientist(s) named on the preliminary GPS application form must have attended appropriate Simcyp Workshops within the previous three years
+- The Principal Investigator or Research Scientist(s) named on the preliminary GPS application form must have attended appropriate Simcyp Workshops within the previous 3 years.

 Criteria applications will be assessed on:

-- Relevance to applications and advancement of mechanistic modeling (eg, relevance of the proposed project to applications and advancement of mechanistic modeling and improvement of the current models/algorithms)
+- Relevance to applications and advancement of mechanistic modelling (e.g. relevance of the proposed project to applications and advancement of mechanistic modelling and improvement of the current models/algorithms).

-- Additional scores (up to three) will also be awarded to applications relevant to three top Simcyp Areas of Interest as voted for annually by members of Simcyp Scientific Advisory Board; for 2018, the top three areas of interest, in order, are Special Populations, Biologics, and Transporters
+- Additional scores (up to 3) will also be awarded to applications relevant to 3 top Simcyp Areas of Interest as voted for annually by members of the Simcyp Executive Committee, Simcyp Scientific Advisory Board and a selection of the Simcyp Consortium Members.
+For 2019, the top 3 areas of interest, in order, are Transporters, Biopharmaceutics and Special Populations.

 Previous GPS Winners: